dsw7/ChristmasSocks/README.md

 ## Testing hardware
 I use a Raspberry Pi cluster for testing this product.
 The individual nodes are mounted on an optical table using a plexiglass mount.
+To make these mounts, I simply print out the `.pages` document under the `other` folder, paste the printout onto a plexiglass sheet and cut out the shape according to the template.
+The circles are nothing than drill hole markers.
 <p align="center">
   <img src="./other/layout_small.png" width="450">
 </p>